snowplow/snowplow-web-data-model/README.md

 ## 2. Requirements

-To use this model you must have already set up Snowplow data tracking on your website.
+To use this model you must have already set up Snowplow data tracking on your website (using the JavaScript tracker v2.6.0+), to track standard `pageView`s, with `enableActivityTracking` set to send `page_pings` - the model presumes 10 second intervals between `page_ping`s, so if your setup is different you will need to amend the [events-time step](https://github.com/snowplow/web-data-model/blob/master/sql-runner/sql/web-model/01-page-views/02-events-time.sql).
 You will also need to have enabled the `webPage` context.

 Find more information on how to set up Snowplow tracking via the [JavaScript tracker](https://github.com/snowplow/snowplow/wiki/javascript-tracker).

 Find more information on the `webPage` [context](https://github.com/snowplow/snowplow/wiki/1-General-parameters-for-the-Javascript-tracker-v2.6#webPage).

+Find more information on [`page_pings`](https://github.com/snowplow/snowplow/wiki/2-Specific-event-tracking-with-the-Javascript-tracker#32-track-engagement-with-a-web-page-over-time-page-pings)

 ### 2.1 Recommended requirements

 To be able to run the model 'as is' and take full advantage of all options, you will need to be using version 2.6.0+ of the Snowplow JavaScript tracker and Snowplow 71+.
 The `webPage` context must be enabled.
-You should also enable the `geolocation` and `performanceTiming` contexts, and the `ua_parser` and `campaign_attribution` enrichments.
+You should also enable the `performanceTiming` contexts, and the `ua_parser` and `campaign_attribution`, `IP_lookups` and `referer_parser` enrichments.

-Find more information about the `geolocation` [context](https://github.com/snowplow/snowplow/wiki/1-General-parameters-for-the-Javascript-tracker#geolocation).

 Find more information about the `performanceTiming` [context](https://github.com/snowplow/snowplow/wiki/1-General-parameters-for-the-Javascript-tracker-v2.6#performanceTiming).